Color Theory for Outfits: Expert Style Guide 2026

 Winter: Cool & Bright

-Characteristics: Cool undertones; dark hair (black, dark brown); high contrast features
+Characteristics: Cool undertones; dark hair (black, dark brown); high-contrast features

 Best colors: Pure white, black, royal blue, emerald, fuchsia, icy pastels, true red